Weapon Brown: Blockhead's War

 This long comic series ran over a period of years on Jason Yungbluth's website, and was later collected into an omnibus volume with the other Weapon Brown stories.
 It follows Weapon Brown and Snoopy as they fight their way across a post-apocalyptic wasteland, and ally with Anne (a version of Little Orphan Annie), Pops (Popeye), and The Boondocks characters Hughie and Reilly against the Syndicate, and its Cyber Augmented Legionnaire Version 1.N, a villain who is an adult version of the boy from Calvin and Hobbes.
 Cal is accompanied by a stuffed toy which can transform into a huge cyborg tiger named HOBS.
 The story ends with Weapon Brown heading off to new adventures.

 Weapon Brown: Aftershock

 "Aftershock" began posting on November 19, 2019.
-This semi-sequel sees several characters telling "campfire stories" about Weapon Brown and his adventures in an 'unreliable narrator' context.
+This semi-sequel sees several characters telling "campfire stories" about Weapon Brown and his exploits in an 'unreliable narrator' context.
 Each tale is told with a different art style and the Weapon Brown versions of Steve Dallas, Peppermint Patty, Joe Btfsplk and Pops/Popeye are among the tale-tellers.
-As of 2021, Yungbluth was still running this comic story on his website.
 The Patty character's tale involves Weapon Brown's meeting with the Little Red-Haired Girl, an enemy whom he comes to love.
 The events of "A Peanut Scorned" presumably follow.
+"Aftershock" ended in 2022.